 4.04c If a team begins play with 9-or-more players and all are in the offensive order (therefore, no substitutes available), and a player is forced to leave the game (offensive & defensive lineup) for an injury, no "out" will be declared when that player's position comes to the plate.
 However, if the offensive player leaves the lineup for any other reason (i.e., ejection or leaving the playing site), an "out" will be declared for that vacant spot in the batting lineup each time it comes to the plate.
 Notes: If a player is injured and out of the game, he is removed both offensively and defensively.
-If an injured player wants to hit in a 9-man scenario, he must also run the bases should he reach safely.
+If an injured player wants to hit in a 9-man scenario, he must also run the bases should he reach safely, unless he is sharing a lineup spot with another player.